fullstackedorg/docs/docs/introduction.md

 ## Motivation

 Creating and developing applications is a lot of fun, the internet is filled with libraries and components we can build with to quickly make great apps.
-Everything goes so smoothly when working on our machine, but the moment we want the app to run on another device—or someone else's— that’s when the fun starts to fade away.
+Everything goes so smoothly when working on our machine, but the moment we want oour app to run on another device—or someone else's— that’s when the fun starts to fade away.

 The two main ways to make your app accessible beyond your own machine are: